upgradingdave/camunda-7-spring-boot-app/README.md

 Then, it assigns the second User Task directly to `bill.gates@camunda.com`.

-There is more than one way to configure security, but the way I suggest is to create a group called `tasklist-users`.
-Authorize the `tasklist-users` to have READ access to any filters.
-And create another authorization to the `tasklist-users` to have access to the `tasklist` App.
+There is more than one way to configure security, but here is my suggestion:

+1. Create a Okta group named `tasklist-users`.
+2. In Camunda Admin, create an Authorization to allow `tasklist-users` to have READ access to any filters.
+3. In Camunda Admin, create an Authorization to allow `tasklist-users` to have access to the `tasklist` App.

 Create 2 users: `elon.musk@camunda.com` and `bill.gates@camunda.com` and add them to the `tasklist-users`.